2017 Men's Hockey Asia Cup

 The 2017 Men's Hockey Asia Cup, also known as the Hero Men's Asia Cup 2017 due to sponsorship reasons, was the tenth edition of the Men's Hockey Asia Cup.
 It was held from 11 to 22 October 2017 in Dhaka, Bangladesh.
 The winner of this tournament qualified for the 2018 World Cup in India.
 India won their third title after defeating Malaysia 2–1 in the final, while Pakistan captured the bronze medal beating South Korea 6–3.
+The tournament was organised under the chairmanship of Shafiullah Al Munir.

 Qualified teams

 Sri Lanka withdrew and were replaced by China.

 Results

 All times are local (UTC+6).